 First of all, the black thumb theory is just an old wives’ tale.
 Don’t believe it.
 Plants die for a reason.
 That’s for sure.
 Aside from overwatering and inadequate watering, another super crucial factor to a plant’s survival is sunlight.

 But don’t fret, your apartment’s lack of sunshine shouldn’t stop you from being a happy plant parent.
-All you got to do is to carefully select the right kind of houseplants that can easily adapt to your place.
+All you got to do is carefully select the right kind of houseplants that can easily adapt to your place.

 No more going green with envy of gorgeous spaces filled with lush plants.
 Check out our list of indoor plants that can thrive with little to no sunlight.

-One can never go wrong with the ZZ plant, otherwise called as the Zanzibar gem.
+One can never go wrong with the ZZ plant, otherwise called the Zanzibar gem.
 Its scientific name is Zamioculcas zamiifolia.